En español | As a family caregiver, you went into the job knowing it would take much of your time.

 Flexible spending accounts (FSAs) and health savings accounts (HSAs) take money from your earnings before taxes are deducted and deposit it in a medical savings plan you can use to pay out-of-pocket health care costs for yourself and dependents.

-You may use one of these accounts to pay your loved one's medical bills, copays, insurance deductibles and even for some treatments that your insurance doesn't cover.
+You may use one of these accounts to pay your dependent's medical bills, copays, insurance deductibles, over-the-counter medical supplies, personal protective equipment and even for some treatments that your insurance doesn't cover.
 However, if you pay using an FSA or HSA, you cannot take a tax deduction for that bill as a medical expense.

 Child and dependent care credit

-Unlike the Child Tax Credit, which confers a tax break based on the existence of a qualifying child or other dependent, the Child and Dependent Care Credit is based on money you spend to care for that person or people.
+Unlike the Child Tax Credit or Credit for Other Dependents, which confer a tax break based on the existence of a qualifying child or other dependent, the Child and Dependent Care Credit is based on money you spend to care for that person or people.
 You can claim a portion of up to $3,000 in caregiving costs for one person and up to $6,000 for two or more.

-Oddly, given the name, this tax credit does not require that your loved one qualify as your dependent under the IRS definition of the term.
-But the IRS has rules for when you can claim it.
+Oddly, given the name, this tax credit does not require that your loved one qualify as your dependent in certain circumstances.
+But there are rules for when you can claim it.
 Among them:

-• Dependency.
-The person is your dependent under IRS rules or could be except for having gross income higher than the allowed maximum, which is $4,200 in the 2019 tax year, or filing a joint tax return with a spouse that year.
+- Dependency.
+The person is your dependent or could be except for having gross income higher than the allowed maximum, which is $4,300 in the 2020 tax year, or filing a joint tax return with a spouse that year.

 If you plan to claim any of these credits or deductions, be sure to outline all of your costs and get someone to help you with your taxes, says Lynnette Lee-Villanueva, vice president of AARP Foundation Tax-Aide, a free tax-preparation service staffed by AARP volunteers.
 Tax-Aide has more than 5,000 sites nationwide that are open annually during tax season and provides an online site locator to find one near you.